mihahribar/thesis/README.md

 # Developing a cross platform library for use in mobile and web applications

 Developing applications for different platforms is complicated.
 It opens a lot of avenues for mistakes, complicates testing and bugfixing, while almost completely destroys any chance of simultaneous application upgrade.
-The result of this are prolonged development cycles and slow feature creep, which in todays ``startup'' world is not an option.
+The result of this are prolonged development cycles and slow feature creep, which in todays "startup" world is not an option.

 Despite the differences between platforms, they most likely share a lot of functionality which has to be developed for each platform.
 The solution to this problem is to develop a cross-platform library.